openharmony/docs/en/application-dev/reference/apis/js-apis-faultLogger.md

 **Error codes**

-For details about the error codes, see [faultLogger Error Codes](../errorcodes/errorcode-faultlogger.md).
+For details about the error codes, see [FaultLogger Error Codes](../errorcodes/errorcode-faultlogger.md).

 | ID| Error Message|
 | --- | --- |